XRPLF/xrpl-dev-portal/content/concepts/transactions/transaction-queue.md

 - Transactions must be properly-formed and [authorized](transaction-basics.html#authorizing-transactions) with valid signatures.
 - Transactions with an `AccountTxnID` field cannot be queued.
 - A single sending address can have at most 10 transactions queued at the same time.
-- To queue a transaction, the sender must have enough XRP for all of the following: [Updated in: rippled 1.2.0][]
+- To queue a transaction, the sender must have enough XRP for all of the following:
     - Destroying the XRP [transaction cost](transaction-cost.html) as specified in the `Fee` fields of all the sender's queued transactions.
 The total amount among queued transactions cannot be more than the base account reserve (currently 10 XRP).
 (Transactions paying significantly more than the minimum transaction cost of 0.00001 XRP typically skip the queue and go straight into the open ledger.)
     - Sending the maximum sum of XRP that all the sender's queued transactions could send.
     - Keeping enough XRP to meet the account's [reserve requirements](reserves.html).
 - If a transaction affects how the sending address authorizes transactions, no other transactions from the same address can be queued behind it.
-[New in: rippled 0.32.0][]
 - If a transaction includes a `LastLedgerSequence` field, the value of that field must be at least **the current ledger index + 2**.

 ### Fee Averaging

-[New in: rippled 0.33.0][]

 If a sending address has one or more transactions queued, that sender can "push" the existing queued transactions into the open ledger by submitting a new transaction with a high enough transaction cost to pay for all of them.
 Specifically, the new transaction must pay a high enough transaction cost to cover the [open ledger cost](transaction-cost.html#open-ledger-cost) of itself and each other transaction from the same sender before it in the queue.
 (Keep in mind that the open ledger cost increases exponentially each time a transaction pays it.)
-The transactions must still follow the other [queuing restrictions](#queuing-restrictions) and the sending address must have enough XRP to pay the transaction costs of all the queued transactions.
+The transactions must still follow the other queuing restrictions and the sending address must have enough XRP to pay the transaction costs of all the queued transactions.

 This feature helps you work around a particular situation.
 If you submitted one or more transactions with a low cost that were queued, you cannot send new transactions from the same address unless you do one of the following: